slavik0329/BetterAuction/AuditReport.md

 * Steve wrote the inital smart contract
 * There were several cycles of my review, my recommendations, Steve's changes, Amir and Steve's changes to functionality
 * I wrote the test scripts with the main script in [test/00_test1.sh](test/00_test1.sh) and the generated results in [test/test1results.txt](test/test1results.txt).
+* Sending of ethers
+  * Funds are transferred from this auction contract by account holds "pulling" their funds
+    * Only the beneficiary can call beneficiaryRecoverFunds(...) to receive the beneficiary's funds
+    * Only the beneficiary can call beneficiaryCloseAuction(...) to receive the winning bidder's funds
+    * Non-highest bidders retrieve their funds by calling nonHighestBidderRefund(...)
 * Following is a check on the finalised code